Reading Time: 5 minutes

 Dual Treatment for Better Outcomes

 Addiction and mental health are intimately connected, with one potentiating the other.
-It’s estimated that as many as six out of 10 people who are suffering from addiction also have a mental health disorder, yet not nearly that many are receiving treatment.
+It’s estimated that as many as six out of 10 people who are suffering from addiction also have a mental health disorder, yet most are not receiving treatment for either problem.

-To get the best treatment possible when you have co-occurring disorders, you need to treat both the addiction and the mental health at the same time.
+To get the best treatment possible for co-occurring disorders, individuals in recovery need to receive therapies for both the addiction and mental health disorders at the same time.
 An integrated treatment approach allows both problems to be stabilized simultaneously, allowing for a more thorough recovery with a much lower risk of relapse and a much brighter future.

 Levels of Care / Treatment

 Depression and Addiction